A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Spectral expansion

-for all $T$ such that $d(T)\geq \eta\|T\|$.
-It follows from the proof of proposition \ref{prop:maj-rel-char3} that the constant $\eta$ is a linear function in $\eps$ and the constant $c$ which appears in $\rc_{\pi,c,l}$.
-But here we just need to prove a majorization on the imaginary axis so we may take $c$ arbitrary small and thus the majorization holds with $\eta$ a fixed multiple of $\eps$ and thus it can be chosen abitrary small.
-The two statements of the theorem are then easily deduced since the set $\Pi_{\chi}(M)$ is finite and since we can choose $q$ large enough so that all the integrals converge.
-The absolute convergence is deduced from the corresponding assertion for $\ec_{ P,\pi}^{T}(x,f,\la)$ which results also from proposition \ref{prop:maj-rel-char3}. \end{preuve} \end{paragr}
+The two statements of the theorem are then easily deduced since the set $\Pi_{\chi}(M)$ is finite and since we can choose $q$ large enough so that all the integrals converge: the absolute convergence follows from that of proposition \ref{prop:cv-spectral-T} and the computation of the limit follows from proposition \ref{prop:lim-JT}.